 The SkyScan detects electromagnetic emissions from individual lightning strokes, and can be detected at long range by use of ad hoc sensors.

-|Storms often produce lightning, heavy rains and sometimes hail.
+You are at immediate risk any time there is detected lightning activity within 9 miles of your location.
+Storms often produce lightning, heavy rains and sometimes hail.
 Storm consequences may be more or less serious, ranging from personal damages to death.

 To prevent these problems, we suggest an easy to use, dependable, ergonomic, portable and above all, economical solution: the SkyScan lightning detector.

 The SkyScan lightning detector is the newest high technology weather monitoring product available anywhere in the world.
 It is a hand-held instrument with an electronic system to detect the presence of lightning/thunderstorm activity occurring within 40 miles of your location.
 It uses patented technology (Full digital microprocessor insuring accuracy and reliability) to determine the distance to the detected stroke.

 Each time SkyScan detects a lightning stroke, it emits an audible warning tone (if this feature has been turned on by the user) and lights the Range Indicator column.
 The full column stays lit for approximately 3 seconds.

-- Unit has AUTOMATIC SHUT-OFF after five hours of continuous operation for extended battery life.
+The detector features an AUTOMATIC SHUT-OFF after five hours of continuous operation for extended battery life.